 No visit to Orlando is complete without a trip to the seashore.
-And, fortunately, great beaches on the Atlantic are only about an hour away from the City Beautiful.They possess distinctly different personalities, so whatever your mood, you’re sure to find beaches near Orlando that are perfect for you.
+And, fortunately, great beaches on the Atlantic are only about an hour away from the City Beautiful.They possess distinctly different personalities, so whatever your mood, you’re sure to find a beach that's perfect for you.

 1. Daytona Beach

 This spirited city is famed for cars, racing, arts, culture and heritage.
 Tradition demands you roll down your car windows and cruise the hard-packed sands of its beach.

 But you can do it all in Daytona: enjoy watersports, motorcycle racing, kart racing, deep sea fishing and golfing, plus world-class dining and shopping.

 Make sure to investigate its legendary pier, and don’t forget to zoom over to Daytona International Speedway.
 If you want to spend a night or two at the beach, this destination is ideal because it offers an abundance of accommodations right on the Atlantic.

 (58 minutes / 53.81 miles from Orlando)